ncatlab/nlab-content/pages/5186.md

 +-- {: .num_prop}
 ###### Proposition

-With the above choice diffeomorphism gauge, the equations of motion are
+With the above choice of diffeomorphism gauge, the equations of motion are

 $$
   g(\nabla_{\dot \gamma} \dot \gamma / {\vert \dot \gamma}\vert ,-)  = \iota_{\dot \gamma} F